Ted Mulry: Death

 In February 2001, Mulry announced that he had been diagnosed with a terminal brain tumour.
-Gimme Ted, two tribute concerts were organised for the following month, with numerous Australian musicians paying homage (see #Tribute albums below).
+Gimme Ted, two tribute concerts were organised for the following month, with numerous Australian musicians paying homage.
 Included was a reunion of the Ted Mulry Gang with Steve as lead vocalist.
 A double-DVD, Gimme Ted – The Ted Mulry Benefit Concerts, was released in 2003.
 Mulry died of his brain tumour on 1 September 2001 in Sydney, one day away from his 54th birthday.
 Steve later fronted a rock band, Black Label, which performed in New South Wales and Victoria, including supporting the Angels.

 David Hasselhoff recording

 In January 2006 actor David Hasselhoff recorded a cover version of "Jump in My Car", whilst in Australia.
 Hasselhoff's version was released in the UK and went to No. 3 in the UK Singles Chart in October.
 It also went No. 24 in Ireland.